Whatever type of wire rope product you are looking to buy we will stock it here at Rope Services Direct;

 Due to their construction, regular inspection is important to identify any broken wires or strands which could have severe consequences if used without thorough inspection and testing; however if a few wires or a strand breaks during a lift it is most likely that the other wires and strands still intact will hold the load whilst safely lowered; the rope should then be destroyed.
 This is one of the main benefits of using wire-rope rather than a chain due to the fact that if just 1 link breaks in the chain, the load will fall.

-There are many factors which can affect the wire rope, including bad coiling using pulleys & sheaves etc. with grooves that are too big or too small, excessive pulling angles and twisting the rope the opposite way to its ‘lay’ construction, dirt ingress and poor lubrication.
+There are many factors which can affect this kind of rope, including bad coiling using pulleys & sheaves etc. with grooves that are too big or too small, excessive pulling angles and twisting the rope the opposite way to its ‘lay’ construction, dirt ingress and poor lubrication.

 You should always correctly identify the construction and breaking strength of a rope before use to ensure it will work safely for your intended application, the features of wire ropes to look out for include; breaking strength, diameter, corrosion resistance, flexibility and crush resistance.

 How to Handle Wire Ropes Safely

-Here we briefly cover how wire ropes ought to be handled and stored in a safe manner, and so prolongs the lifetime of the rope.
+Here we briefly cover how the ropes ought to be handled and stored in a safe manner, and so prolongs the lifetime of the rope.

 Handling wire-rope can impart numerous hazards, from metal splinters whilst cutting the rope to acute bruising if ever the rope abruptly recoils.
 It will be for that reason that vital safety strategies are adopted whilst handling the product.

 Personal Protective Equipment suitable for the job must always be worn, safety gloves, overalls as well as boots are mandatory when handling wire-rope, eye protectors are going to be required when cutting.